-As more and more refugees continue their journey through Europe, we wanted to know how these people – who are fleeing from their war torn homelands – were being treated at their final destination.
-In order to get an overview, we reached out to our European offices and asked what conditions refugees should expect when they arrive.
+As more and more refugees continue their journey through the continent, we wanted to know how these people—who are fleeing from their war-torn homelands—were being treated at their final destination.
+In order to get an overview, we reached out to our European offices and asked how refugees should expect to be treated when they arrive.

-Naturally, there's also the usual right-wing idiots who think that refugees are going to ruin the country, but luckily their numbers pale in comparison to those willing to help. ––– Camila Catalina, Online Editor
+Naturally, there's also the usual right-wing idiots but who think that refugees are going to ruin the country, but luckily their numbers pale in comparison to those willing to help. —Camila Catalina, Online Editor

-If the government grants them a residence permit, they are entitled to €122 a month for nine months (about half the minimum wage) and placed in an integration programme.
+If the government grants them a residence permit, they are entitled to €122 [$137] a month for nine months (about half the minimum wage) and placed in an integration program.
 They are allowed to work but the job market is horrible.

-A recent poll shows that over two thirds of Romanians aren't in favour of refugees living here.
-We don't have a far-right party as such, but we have quite a few extremist organisations and media outlets – who are busy making massive scare campaigns about refugees and Muslims.
+A recent poll shows that over two thirds of Romanians aren't in favor of refugees living here.
+We don't have a far-right party as such, but we have quite a few extremist organizations and media outlets—who are busy making massive scare campaigns about refugees and Muslims.
 Thankfully, violence against asylum seekers is relatively unheard of.

 Refugees arriving in Denmark shouldn't expect to be welcomed with open arms.
 At least according to the right-wing government's Integration Minister Inger Støjberg, who recently had ads printed in Lebanese and Turkish newspapers warning refugees that Denmark isn't all that great a place for them.
 This in part due to the fact that the government has slashed refugee benefits by about 50 percent.

-Finally, there is the ordinary network of migrant reception centres – all of which differ in size and quality of [living conditions.](referred to by critics as 'lagers'.)
+Finally, there is the ordinary network of migrant reception centers—all of which differ in size and quality of [living conditions.](referred to by critics as 'lagers'.)

-The stay in these centres – where each refugee is entitled to €2.50 a day – isn't supposed to last more than a month; but in reality, the verification time for refugees' applications is so long that it can take more than one year.
+The stay in these centers—where each refugee is entitled to €2.50 [$2.80] a day—isn't supposed last more than a month; but in reality, the verification time for refugees' applications is so long that it can take more than one year.
 In early 2015, according to the latest report on international security in Italy, 47 percent of asylum applications have been rejected.
 When the application is rejected, refugees have to be either repatriated or simply expelled from the country.
 But as the Italian government lacks the resources to do so, migrants quite often find themselves in an uncertain state of illegality.

-As if the bureaucratic problems weren't enough, extreme right parties have attacked (sometimes physically) reception centres on various occasions, and politicians such as Matteo Salvini – secretary of Lega Nord, the third most popular political party according to recent opinion polls – repeatedly tell people that those arriving in Italy are "fake refugees," and that we need to think "to Italian people first."
+As if the bureaucratic problems weren't enough, extreme right parties have attacked (sometimes physically) reception centers on various occasions, and politicians such as Matteo Salvini—secretary of Lega Nord, the third political party according to recent opinion polls—repeatedly tell people that those arriving in Italy are "fake refugees," and that we need to think "to Italian people first."

 Thankfully, there are a lot of volunteer initiatives to provide a helping hand.

-That said, the country has a ton of racists and fascists, like the the members of Golden Dawn, a neo-Nazi party who are currently being tried as a criminal organisation, yet still managed to become the third strongest force in Parliament – predominantly receiving votes from racists that live in the islands or other parts of the country that you now pass through.
+That said, the country has a ton of racists and fascists, like the the members of Golden Dawn, a neo-Nazi party that is currently being prosecuted as a criminal organization yet still managed to become the third-strongest force in Parliament—predominantly receiving votes from racists who live in the islands or other parts of the country that you now pass through.
 Unfortunately, as the weather gets cold and the rains start, conditions for refugees will only get worse, especially if they are attempting to cross the Evros area, close to the border, where there is also a fence.

-The Netherlands is a bit further down the road than Germany for most refugees, but the Germans and the Dutch share a talent for organising things swiftly and efficiently – including care for refugees.
-While a lot of the shelters are overcrowded and understaffed, in recent weeks countless private initiatives have popped up – like people collecting clothing and food or launching an Airbnb-style site that connects refugees with people wanting to take them in.
+The Netherlands is a bit further down the road than Germany for most refugees, but the Germans and the Dutch share a talent for organizing things swiftly and efficiently—including care for refugees.
+While a lot of the shelters are overcrowded and understaffed, in recent weeks countless private initiatives have popped up, like people collecting clothing and food or launching an Airbnb-style site that connects refugees with people wanting to take them in.
 When Red Cross called for volunteers, 10,000 people registered in 24 hours.
 But at the same time, there have been small-scale protests against planned refugee shelters in countless communities.
 So it seems that a lot of people are willing to help, as long as the shelter isn't anywhere near their backyard.

-This schism is evident in the parliament too: Alexander Pechtold, leader of the progressive liberal centre party D66 complimented municipalities in the Netherlands for putting up hundreds of refugees in places like event centres and abandoned holiday parks.
-Most MPs stood up to applaud him, but right-wing Freedom Party leader Geert Wilders later took to the stage to call the Parliament "fake", claiming that its politicians don't represent the "millions" of Dutch people who want nothing to do with refugees.
-Pechtold then called Wilders "undemocratic", while a Labour Party member tweeted that Wilders was basically a fascist leader, and it all got very awkward and unpleasant there, for a bit.
+This schism is evident in the parliament too: Alexander Pechtold, leader of the progressive liberal center party D66 complimented municipalities in the Netherlands for putting up hundreds of refugees in places like events centers and abandoned holiday parks.
+Most MPs stood up to applaud him, but right-wing Freedom Party leader Geert Wilders later took to the stage to call the parliament "fake," claiming that its politicians don't represent the "millions" of Dutch people who want nothing to do with refugees.
+Pechtold then called Wilders "undemocratic," while a Labour Party member tweeted that Wilders was basically a fascist leader, and it all got very awkward and unpleasant there, for a bit.